AnesAbbas/Graphical-Schedule-Planner/README.md

 # Graphical-Schedule-Planner
-This is tool that helps students better plan your course schedule by generating a visual representation of possible schedules with no time conflict, and according to your own specified search parameters.
+This tool helps students better plan their course schedules by generating a visual representation of possible schedules with no time conflict, and according to your own specified search parameters.

+Note: This source code is defaulted to return courses.json no matter the search parameters.
+You can update the code to retrieve data from a back-end as necessary.